GG-1805990201/Amazon-Review-Analysis/README.md

  1.)
 Clone the project.

  2.)
-Open the Amazone-review-analysis.ipynb on jupyterlab, Google colab or Kaggle.
+Open the amazon-review-analysis.ipynb on jupyterlab, Google colab or Kaggle.

  3.)
 Check that the following packages are installed (in case of jupyter):